 For instance, Adobe Premiere Pro leverages Adobe Sensei, a machine learning (ML) and AI application that allows users to automate processes, from morph cuts to auto-reframes, across the entire Creative Cloud suite.
 We’ll talk a little more about that below.

 Other AI video editors offer even more comprehensive functionalities.
 Some even allow users to generate an entire explainer video complete with AI presenters without having to film a single second of footage themselves.
+We’ll also mention one of these services farther down.

 In most cases, though, AI video editors just provide ML support for tasks that would usually take a lot of time and skill to complete.
 As a result, they make video editing more accessible and speed up the entire process.